-- Publish an annual report by October 1 that contains three years of campus crime and fire statistics, certain campus security policies and fire prevention statements. - Disclose crime statistics for campus, public areas immediately adjacent to or running through the campus, non-campus facilities and remote classrooms. - Issue campus alerts to provide the campus community with information necessary to make informed decisions about their health and safety. - Publish on-campus housing fire statistics and fire drills from the previous year. - Compile, prepare and distribute this report by working with local law enforcement and other university officials who have significant responsibility for student and campus activities.
+- Publish an annual report by October 1 that contains three years of campus crime and fire statistics, certain campus security policies and fire prevention statements. - Disclose crime statistics for campus, public areas immediately adjacent to or running through the campus, non-campus facilities and remote classrooms. - Issue campus alerts to provide the campus community with information necessary to make informed decisions about their health and safety. - Publish on-campus housing fire statistics from the three most recent calendar years, and fire drills from the previous year. - Compile, prepare and distribute this report by working with local law enforcement and other university officials who have significant responsibility for student and campus activities.

 Members of the UCF community are encouraged to use this report as a guide for safe practices on and off campus.
-The Annual Security and Fire Safety Guide is published by the UCF Police Department and is available online at http://www.police.ucf.edu/CrimeStats.html.
-The Police Department policy requires campus crime data, relative to the Clery Act, be compiled electronically and submitted annually to the Department of Education.
-Crime statistics are gathered for buildings owned or controlled by UCF that are used for institutional and educational purposes, as well as public property within or immediately adjacent to and accessible from campus.
-This data is compiled through reports made to the UCF Police Department and other Law Enforcement Agencies.
+The Annual Security and Fire Safety Guide is published by the UCF Police Department and is available online at https://police.ucf.edu/crime-statistics.
+The Police Department policy requires campus crime data, relative to the Clery Act, be compiled and electronically submitted annually to the Department of Education.
+Crime statistics are gathered for properties owned or controlled by UCF that are used for institutional and educational purposes, as well as public property within or immediately adjacent to and accessible from campus.
+This data is compiled through reports made to the UCF Police Department and other law enforcement agencies.
 Fire statistics are compiled by gathering reports from UCF and Orange County Fire Department.
-For a printed copy of this report, please visit the UCF Police Department located at 3610 Libra Drive, Orlando, FL 32816, or one may be requested by contacting clery@ucf.edu.
+For a printed copy of this report, please visit the UCF Police Department located at 3610 Libra Drive, Orlando, FL 32816, or one may be requested by contacting clery@ucf.edu